Arts Administration and Cultural Advocacy Minor

 Studying the arts and humanities at Southern gives you the unique advantage of the cultural richness of New Haven, a city with some of the nation’s leading organizations in the visual and performing arts, cultural heritage and preservation, and the public humanities.

-• non-profit cultural organization administration
+• non-profit cultural organizations

 • grant-writing and development